icemancast/jquery-slide-drawer/README.md

 				/* How long to wait before sliding drawer slides down. */
 				slideTimeoutCount: 5000,

 				/* Div content height no including tab or border.
 Just the height of the content area.
-The plugin will pickup this height automatically from your css file but you can overwrite that with this setting. */
+				The plugin will pick up this height automatically from your css file but you can overwrite that with this setting. */
 				drawerContentHeight: drawerContentHeight,

 				/* Full div height pulls from height set in css but can be overwritten here. */